bowmanjd/gittalk/slides/presentation.md

 ## This is a merge conflict waiting to happen

 <code>SELECT bEntity, Name, FirstName FROM bEntity WHERE bEntityID = 123456 AND bDivisionID = 2</code>

+Notes:

+Note the error in the field name

 |||